garfix/richard/docs/2026-remarks.md

+## 2026-03-07

+I just thought I'd try out using unification in the inference module, in stead of the custom mapping functions.
+I got it working!
+It's a bit slower (20%), but reducing the number of core algorithms is important too, any perhaps there are ways to speed it up.

+I also found a bug in the unification code that badly needed fixing.

+I'm intrigued by this idea of only using unification to replace the custom mapping algorithms, which always were a headache.
+So I'll see if I can do more of them.

 ## 2026-03-01

 I think I can combine the "constraint" step of the consequent of the MicroPAM rules with the antecedent.
 It's just another restriction after all.